edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     :::info

-    Depending on your CSP and region, `constellation init` may take 10+ minutes to complete.
+    Depending on your CSP and region, `constellation apply` may take 10+ minutes to complete.

     :::